emmajaynemitchell/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
-Will write explanations of various machine learning algorithms
+Will write explanations and give examples of various machine learning algorithms